Assessor Parcel Numbers

 3. Radius & Sales Comps – As well as finding a subject property based on a real property address, you can find the property you’re looking for using its APN.

 4. Documents – Need to find a recorded document but don’t know the number?
-Search for the associated property by APN, address, or owner names, and quickly locate the document you want on our Docs & Sales History tab.
-Or, quickly grab all the parcels on an assessor map using the APN search field and entering just the book and page digits of an APN (see the sample above).
+Search for the associated property by APN, address, or owner name, and quickly locate the document you want on our Docs & Sales History tab.
+Or, quickly grab all the parcels on an assessor map using the APN search field and enter just the book and page digits of an APN (see the sample above).

 In our opinion, Assessor Parcel Numbers don’t get the recognition they deserve, yet they do a ton of heavy lifting when it comes to helping people like you find the property data they need.
 At ParcelQuest, we make sure every APN (all 13 million+ parcels of ‘em) packs the most punch to promptly get you the most accurate California parcel data possible.